10quality/wordpress-woo-license-keys-ninja-forms/README.txt

 = How to use the merge tag? =

 Once this plugin is activated, a "License Key" merge tag group will be available in the list of merge tags.
+Only works on EMAIL based actions.

 = Documentation? =